AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 - **Default value:** 5
 - **Description:** Number of threads of the Server in the ThreadPoolExecutor
 ## **services**
-- **Type:** List of possible Strings: "watcher", "matrix_gc", "archive_worker", "auto_archiver", "simulator_worker"
+- **Type:** List of Strings
-- **Default value:** Empty List
+- **Default value:** []
-- **Description:** # Services to enable when launching the application
+- **Description:** # Services to enable when launching the application.
+Possible values: "watcher", "matrix_gc", "archive_worker", "auto_archiver", "simulator_worker".

 # redis
-This sections concerns the redis backend to handle eventbus.
-It is recommended to use it in production but not for local environment.
+This sections concerns the Redis backend, which is used for managing the event bus and in-memory caching.
 ## **host**
 - **Type:** String
 - **Default value:** `localhost`